Welcome to Hymnprovisation.com

 Your online resource for all things related to effective and appropriate hymn playing.

-If you are asking what Hymnprovisation is, it is simply the art of taking a hymn or gospel song, and improvising on the written parts, in order to effectively convey the message.
 For far too long, musicians have been trained only to play what is written on the page.
 As most hymns and gospel songs have only the voice parts written, effective accompaniment requires one to think a little outside the confines of the written notes when accompanying.

 On this site, you will find sheet music, articles, blog posts, links to other resources, videos, sound bytes, classes and workshops, and eventually, an entire book on this subject which I am in the process of writing.
 I may from time to time, post a link to videos that demonstrate a point.
 Please understand that I am not necessarily endorsing it, only using it as an example.
 You are free to turn it off if it’s offensive.